 Nature in a Nutshell

-The contents of the book are not brightly coloured as the cover suggests, but there are black and white illustrations inside.
+The book's contents are not brightly coloured as the cover suggests, but black and white illustrations are inside.

 This book would probably be good for kids 10-12 years old.